ourworldventures/info_ourworld/src/ventures/threefold_tech.md

 TFTech represents a transformative approach in the realm of internet and cloud infrastructure, providing an innovative solution that aligns with the future of technology, efficiency, and sustainability.
 Their focus on decentralized, autonomous features marks them as a forward-thinking player in this rapidly evolving market.

-ThreeFold is a globally-distributed grid of storage, compute, and network capacity, acting as “no middleman” Internet resources between independent capacity providers and users.

 - Website: [threefold.io](https://threefold.io)<br/>
 - Manual: [manual.grid.tf](https://manual.grid.tf)<br/>
 - Capacity Explorer: [dashboard.grid.tf](https://dashboard.grid.tf/explorer/statistics)